 DiSC is another model used regularly for personality assessments.
 DiSC stands for Dominance, Influence, Steadiness and Conscientiousness.
 Usually, each person would land more in one of these four categories than the rest.

-You’ll receive a suggestion for which category most closely aligns with your personality.
-Then you can read about the associated traits you can discover.
+You’ll receive a suggestion for which category most closely aligns with your personality and read about the associated traits.

 For example, the Dominance trait is associated with being direct and forceful.
 It is also strong-willed and results-oriented.
 The Influence trait is known for its energy, optimism, enthusiasm and being social.
 Those in the Steady category and said to be courteous, tactful, supportive and patient.
 Finally, people who identify as Conscientious are meant to be fact-focused and logical.
 They are also reserved and analytical.

 While the DiSC assessment is widely used and considered more reliable than Myers-Briggs it has not been adequately studied to prove its accuracy versus actual job performance.
 In addition, its results can be lengthy and, might therefore require special training in order to interpret them appropriately making it difficult to use.